Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Independence

-Corgis like to be involved in everything, and they like it even better if they are in charge.
+Corgis like to be involved in everything and like it even better if they are in charge.
 They like human interaction but don’t expect them to come at every beck and call.
-They may have their own ideas about things and won’t always want to obey you.
+They may have their ideas about things and won’t always want to obey you.

-Training a Corgi may take a little extra time and patience, as well as some firm, uncrossable boundaries.
+Training a Corgi may take a little extra time, patience, and some firm, uncrossable boundaries.

 -